kimamovic21/udemy-reactjs-testing-course-johnsmilga/01-rtl-tutorial/README.md

 Let's quickly cover what is TDD or Test Driven Development and work on a simple example.

-TDD (Test-Driven Development) is a programming approach where you write tests before writing the actual code.
-First, you write a failing test that describes what you want your code to do.
-Then, you write just enough code to make that test pass.
-Finally, you improve your code while keeping the tests passing.
-This cycle is known as "red-green-refactor" - red because the test fails initially (showing in red), and green because the test passes after writing the code (showing in green).
+- TDD (Test-Driven Development) is a programming approach where you write tests before writing the actual code.
+- First, you write a failing test that describes what you want your code to do.
+- Then, you write just enough code to make that test pass.
+- Finally, you improve your code while keeping the tests passing.
+- This cycle is known as "red-green-refactor" - red because the test fails initially (showing in red) and green because the test passes after writing the code (showing in green).

 Key benefits of TDD include: